 Parameter Description Setting Equipment Name Displays the equipment name.
 This name is used in the web interface banner. - NOTE: The device name can be updated in the Name field of the Device Configuration submenu in the Configuration & Settings menu.
 Real Time Sample Rate Controls how often data is read from the device in the standard 5-60 s monitoring table views.
-Default setting: 5 s Communications Check Rate Controls how often a communications check is performed while the browser is displaying real-time readings in the standard monitoring table views.
-This function attempts to bring any out- of-service devices back into service automatically.
-5-30 min Default setting: 15 min
+Default settings: 5 s Communications Check Rate Controls how often a communications check is performed 5-30 min while the browser is displaying real-time readings in the standard monitoring table views.
+This function attempts to bring any out-of-service devices back into service automatically.
+Default settings: 15 min